Jairodub/friendlikes/README.md

 # Friendlikes
-This is a NodeJS + MongoDB api for a social network app with user login and registration functions.
+This is a NodeJS + MongoDB api for a social network app allowing users to register, login, chat, post and edit posts among other features.

 To use the api clone the files to your environment then use the command `$npm install` to install all dependencies.
 Edit the **config.jason** file to match your environment then run the command `$npm test` to conduct unit tests on the api.